 B happened because of A, and the outcome of B is strong or weak depending how much of or how well A worked.

 When first reading about the objectionable practice, point out that it says it's a cultural practice.
-If that does not work, try well "it's a small Shia sect" that no one really belongs to, and they misunderstand their faith anyways.
+If that does not work, try well "it's a small Shia sect" that no one really belongs to, and they misunderstand their faith anyway.

 Detroit emergency room physician Jumana Nagarwala, 44, was arrested April 12 and is currently in jail awaiting trial after a federal judge deemed her a flight risk and a threat to the community.The three defendants belong to a "religious and cultural community" that investigators allege practices female genital mutilation on young girls -- a painful surgical procedure to remove part of the clitoris or clitoral hood to suppress female sexuality.
 During a court hearing April 17, Nagarwala's defense attorney, Shannon Smith, told a judge the procedure did not involve cutting and was religious in nature, CNN affiliate WXYZ reported.
 Smith argued the procedure is practiced by the Dawoodi Bohra, an Islamic sect based in India, and that the clinic was used to keep procedures sterile, WXYZ reported.

 Then go to a left-leaning site that you know supports women's rights, and see if they confirm your belief.
 They would never lie!
+It's not like they were fox news or something.
+The Huffington post cares about women.
+They really do!
+I'm sure they fact check as well!

 Rep. Abdullah Hammoud (D), who is Muslim, was quick to respond to Hoitenga’s email, urging his fellow legislators “to NOT support” her bill.